rafaelnakayama/coursectl/README.md

 - And stores each student's history inside a `historicos` dic, where each individual has three files.
 Example: a student called Rafael will have a `(Rafael's ID)_exercises.csv`, `(Rafael's ID)_classes.csv` and `(Rafael's ID)_texts.csv`
 - If a new text is added to the course (Drive), for example, we can update our .csv to the "Newest `textos.csv`" version.
-When we select the option "6" of the main menu, the program closes and updates itself (if they exist).
+When we select the option "6" of the main menu, the program closes and updates itself (if there is something to update).

 Through the console interface, I can: